 Margaux has been investigating the relationship between diet and disease since 2013, when a minor infection triggered a cascade of chronic GI and inflammatory issues.
 A challenging few years knee-deep in medical tests, pharmaceuticals, and confused physicians led her to self-educate and explore the power of food as medicine.

-Margaux is a freelance content marketer and writer with a B.A. from Ursinus College.
-She has an array of academic, professional, and volunteer experience in sustainable food systems, meditation, palliative care, teaching, and intercultural communication.
+Margaux is a freelance health content marketer and writer with a B.A. from Ursinus College.
+She has an array of academic, professional, and volunteer experience in sustainable food systems, creative writing, website management, meditation, palliative care, teaching, and intercultural communication.
 She currently lives in San Diego, California.